Laboratory for Surface Modification (LSM)

 The mission of the Laboratory for Surface Modification is to provide a focus for research in basic and applied studies of high technology surfaces and interfaces.

-Please click here for a more detailed description of the position.
+Please click here for the video.

 New State-of-the-Art XPS Facility at the LSM